pblinux/common_bloc/README.md

 # common_bloc
-A couple of common blocs to be used very often.
+A collection of common blocs that maybe will be used very often.

 ## Idea of this
 Sometimes we need to create various blocs in the same project to do almost the same thing.
 This is a collection of blocs to no write so many code.